-Our officers, directors and each of their respective affiliates and associated partners have agreed with the representative to be subject to a lock-up period of 90 days following the date of this prospectus.
+Our officers, directors and each of their respective affiliates and associated partners have agreed with the underwriter to be subject to a lock-up period of 90 days following the date of this prospectus.
 This means that, during the applicable lock-up period, such persons may not offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into, or exercisable or exchangeable for, shares of our common stock.
 Certain limited transfers are permitted during the lock-up period if the transferee agrees to these lock-up restrictions.
 We have also agreed, in the underwriting agreement, to similar lock-up restrictions on the issuance and sale of our securities for 90 days following the closing of this offering, although we will be permitted to issue stock options or stock awards to directors, officers and employees under our existing plans.
-The lock-up period is subject to an additional extension to accommodate for our reports of financial results or material news releases.
-The representative may, in its sole discretion and without notice, waive the terms of any of these lock-up agreements.
+The underwriter may, in its sole discretion and without notice, waive the terms of any of these lock-up agreements.